momoThePug/tsmodule-alias/README.md

 ```

 ## Nodejs & Typescript problem background
-In typescript to avoid (the path hell) like the following:
+To avoid the path hell in typescript like the following example:

 ```typescript
 import { MyClass } from "../../../my/own/module";
 ```

-We can define aliases in tsconfig.json file using the  "paths" index & "baseUrl" index:
+We can define aliases in tsconfig.json file using "paths" & "baseUrl" indexes:

 ```json
 {